aashish-joshi/sonetel-python/Readme.md

 ## Storing your credentials

-Please your credentials safe in order to avoid any misuse of your account.
-For this reason, it isn't recommend to hard code them into scripts.
+Please keep your credentials safe to avoid any misuse of your account.
+Do not hard code them into scripts or save them in files that are saved in any form of version control.

 You can add them to your operating system's environment variables and use Python's `os` module to fetch them.